-Simulation services to maximize return on investment
+Simulation solutions to maximize return on investment

-Turnkey fracture design and reservoir simulation services
+Turnkey fracture design and reservoir simulation solutions

 Following the right modeling workflow is critical for a successful project.
 Every ResFrac project includes a series of ‘checkpoint’ meetings at key junctures to keep stakeholders aligned and ensure strong engineering design principles.

 Ingest data, set up an initial model, and present back to confirm everything has been communicated successfully.